Love in My Fathers Eyes

 Wisdom From Our Elders

-In light of what is going on around the country and the world, I’d like to pay tribute to someone special who has given his life to our country since the moment he was born.
+In light of what is going on around the country and in the world, I’d like to pay tribute to someone special who began serving our country from the moment he was born.

 My father must have written the definition of what love truly is.
 After growing up and going out on my own, I was shocked to find what shallow meaning it had been given by some.

 Love, to my father, is never ending.
 It comes deep from within the heart.
 It’s not based on a whim or quick judgement, and it never loses its direction no matter what.
 Love is steady and it never leaves.
 It’s always available and our willingness to sacrifice everything for it is what once made America great.Click To Tweet

 Dad served in the U.S. Navy minesweeping division during the Korean War where he disarmed and destroyed enemy naval mines, and where (in 1953) he later met the woman he had dreamed of while stationed in the Philippine Islands.
 After serving in the Navy, he returned with his beautiful bride to his home in Indiana where my mother became a legal U.S. Citizen.

 Everything Dad Did Carried Out His Definition of Love

 He found in my mother someone who shared the same belief about love as he and it showed throughout all that they did together, touching everyone in their path with their contagious positive attitude full of dedication, hard work, and pride in all that they accomplished.

 They prevailed in their acceptance as an interracial couple because they honored themselves as well as others.
 They themselves created the world that they wanted.
 They didn’t expect anything from anyone, instead, they gave to the community and in return, the community gave back to them.

 My father knew that in order to carry on life successfully, we needed to each play our own part in caring about everyone and everything forever, and from a very deep place.Click To Tweet